Commenced 10-25-05

 younger people join our ranks.
 (I am unfamiliar with the more vigorous forms of dance

-enjoyed by the younger set since King Elvis popularized rock.)
-Recent television programs
+including Shag, Hustle and other enjoyed by the younger set since King Elvis popularized

-featuring ballroom dancing -- actually dancesport, since their is a degree of athleticism
+rock.)
+Recent television programs featuring ballroom dancing -- actually dancesport, since

-in the exhibitions and competitions -- have stirred public interest, which is attested by
+their is a degree of athleticism in the exhibitions and competitions -- have stirred public

-increased visits to my web page introducing the basics.
-If I could I would encourage
+interest, which is attested by increased visits to my web page introducing the basics.
+If

-everyone to experience dancing in some form since, as far back in history as records
+I could I would encourage everyone to experience dancing in some form since, as far back

-extend, it has been an important element of life.
+in history as records extend, it has been an important element of life.

-[Many churches have space and make it available to square and round dance clubs (or
+Many churches have space and make it available to square and round dance clubs (or

 ballroom dance clubs) gratis or for a fee.
 Other churches consider dancing in any form to